CraigSorenson/d5/README.md

 3) Open the index.html file inside the d5 folder and enjoy!

 ## Other
 This was written in an initial effort to learn JavaScript on my own.
 The code is a mess (it was worse and has been cleaned up a good bit.)
-It uses seveal bad techiques including heavy use of global variables.
+It uses several bad techiques including heavy use of global variables.
 This will be rewritten from scratch at some point using classes and proper state management.
+It has been placed here in its current state to demonstrate my progress.
 It is not mobile friendly...RWD was not used.
 ...a first project with an inexperienced instructor(myself!)
 <!-- License/Badge -->